Effect of Errors in Registering a Child Support Order From Another State in Arizona

 Mother later moved to Arizona and Father moved to Pennsylvania, so neither parent continued to live in the state that issued the child support order.

-Mother attempted to domesticate the North Carolina child support order in Arizona.
+The mother attempted to domesticate the North Carolina child support order in Arizona.

 She subsequently filed a petition to enforce the child support order with the court.